TUW-GEO/poets/docs/ex_start_app.rst

 from `this list <http://matplotlib.org/examples/color/colormaps_reference.html>`_ by setting the :class:`poets.poet.Poet.add_source` colorbar parameter.
 Further, if the physical unit of the dataset is not given in its metadata, you can set the unit manually with the `unit` parameter.
+In our example the unit would be `degree celsius`.

 In[14]::

    # setting the colobar for a source:
-   p.add_source(..., colorbar='Blues', unit='meter')
+   p.add_source(..., colorbar='Blues', unit='degree celsius')

 Scaling data
 ------------
 By default, poets supports scaling of data if a corresponding parameter is given in the metadata of the source data.
 Sometimes, this information is missing although the data is scaled.
-Let's take for example a `png` file with values between 0 and 255, where 255 represents the NaN value.
+In our example the each MODIS_LST file contains values between 0 and 255, where 255 represents the NaN value.
 In this case, we need to set the parameters `nan_value` and `data_range` when adding a source with :class:`poets.poet.Poet.add_source`.
-To scale the dataset to its original range (let's say -25 and 45), we need to set the `valid_range` parameter.
+Further, we need to scale the dataset to its actual value range between min -25°C and max 45°C.

 in[15]::